 Lapétra Bowman, Ph.D.

-Bowman develops strategic initiatives to promote student success and student retention within the Academic Affairs unit.
-As Advising Coordinator, she oversees the daily functions of the Academic Advising Team responsible for advising First-Year students through to their major declaration.
-Additionally, she supports faculty advisors by developing advising resources, degree checklists, and advising workshops, along with other professional development opportunities.
-In addition to being an Academic Adviser for 17 years, Bowman has taught undergraduate courses in English, Humanities, and Women’s Studies for more than a decade.
+As the Director for the Office of Academic Advising, Bowman oversees the advising team and is responsible for coordinating, planning, developing, integrating, facilitating, and implementing advising policies, practices, and processes with a strict adherence to a student-centered holistic and developmental advising model.
+Bowman is responsible for creating and maintaining a Total Intake Advising structure at Trinity, which provides academic advising for all First Year and Sophomore students through to major declaration, at which point students are re-assigned to a faculty advisor in their respective academic departments.
+Additionally, she establishes and maintains close collaboration between professional advising staff, faculty advisors, and academic departments in an effort to best serve students and to provide consistency in messaging and practice as it relates to the campus’ overall vision and strategic initiatives.
+In addition to being an Academic Adviser for 17 years, Bowman was lecturer for 12 years, during which time she taught undergraduate courses in English, Humanities, and Women’s Studies for more than a decade.
 Courses taught include “Body Narratives in American Film,” “The Modern World,” “The Romantic Age,” “Medieval World,” “Introduction to Women’s Studies,” “Feminism and Globalization,” “Alfred Hitchcock,” and “Gender and Media."
-She has also worked as a retention specialist, program coordinator, assessment coordinator, internship coordinator, and thesis program coordinator.
+She has also worked as a retention specialist, program coordinator, assessment coordinator, internship coordinator, and honors thesis program coordinator.
 She has also been involved with curriculum development, revising catalogs, and peer mentoring programs.

-- Proactive curricular review, including guiding students through the impact and consequences of academic decisions and strategic advising related to academic directions in relation to majors, post-graduate opportunities
+- Provides supplemental advising to declared majors through proactive curricular review, including guiding students through the impact and consequences of academic decisions and strategic advising related to academic directions in relation to majors, post-graduate opportunities (what she lovingly refers to as 'conocimiento conversations')

 Jennifer Reese, M.B.A.